 Faculty and students alike all look forward to Sunday brunch; it is truly a spectacular treat, and a wonderful opportunity to take a break and enjoy each other’s company.
 While most students spend Sundays relaxing, studying, and preparing for the school week, there are often day trips to local shopping plazas, malls, and nearby cities.

 Have a great idea for a trip or social event?
-Let the Director of Students Activities, Tracy Lytle, know or speak to your student social representatives and we will work to make it happen.
+Let the Director of Student Life, Sarah Mannella know or speak to your student social representatives and we will work to make it happen.
 Please feel free to drop by with questions or ideas.

 Heads of School